broadinstitute/cromwell/docs/tutorials/Containers.md

       --wrap "udocker run --rm -v ${cwd}:${docker_cwd} ${docker} ${script}"
 """
 ```

+#### Caching
+udocker caches images in a single directory, which defaults to [`~/.udocker`](https://github.com/indigo-dc/udocker/blob/master/udocker.py#L137), meaning that caching is done on a per-user basis.
+However, like Singularity, if you want to share a cache with other users in your project,you you can override the location of the udocker cache directory either using:
+* A config file [described here](https://github.com/indigo-dc/udocker/blob/master/doc/installation_manual.md#9-configuration), containing a line such as `topdir = "/path/to/cache"`.
+* Using the environment variable `$UDOCKER_DIR`

 ### Configuration in Detail
 The behaviour of Cromwell with containers can be modified using a few other options.